Ookenfooken/ookenfooken.github.io/_pages/cv.md

 Leave of Absence
 ======
-* Currently signed in to 43 different slack teams
+* Maternity leave from April to December 2017.
+* Maternity leave from October 2019 to May 2020.